 • Personal equipment and personal expenses.

-• Tips (usually people can keep US $2/day in total for tips and donation which is good amount)
+• Tips (usually people can keep US $2/day in total for tips and donation which is a good amount)

 • In case of natural calamities i.e. political unrest, cancellation of flight due to weather, landslides etc the extra charge should be born by themselves.